fedehsq/vault-auth-plugin/README.md

         $ vagrant ssh
         ```

-    - Change the 'vault_addr' variable with the address of your vault server
+    - Change the 'vault_addr' variable with the address of your API
         ```
         $ sudo nano /etc/vault-ssh-helper.d/config.hcl
         ```